izgzhen/bbq-sg/README.md

 ## Tickets
 * Maybe except for templates, all `H.XXX` should be provided by user?
+* How to Extract a synopsis out of markdown text?
+* URLibrary

 ## Features in planning
-* Spell checking
 * Content analyzing -- To generate tags, synopsis automatically
-* Collect all URL/Images appeared in the posts
+* Collect all URL appeared in the posts
 * Revision history by analyzing git commits
 * Theme system